briancavalier/creed/cancellation.md

 	conn.close();
 }
 ```
-where the connection is always closed, even when the `token` is revoked during the query.
+where the connection is always closed, even when the `token` is cancelled during the query.

 It does also make it possible to react specifically to cancellation during a strand of execution in a coroutine:
 ```javascript